Daniel-KM/Omeka-S-module-SearchSolr/README.md

 Other indices are available for complex cases.
 Solr should be configured first if more types are needed.

+### Sorts and collation (`_fold_s`)

+A plain string field ("_s") sorts and compares in the byte order of Solr, so "Zèbre" comes before "abc" and accented values are pushed at the end, unlike the database collation, which is case and diacritics insensitive.
+The folded variant fixes it: the field type `string_folded` keeps the value as a single term (KeywordTokenizer), lowercased and ascii-folded, and the dynamic field `*_fold_s` is declared "uninvertible", since a text field without docValues is not sortable since Solr 8.
+Both are pushed to the schema automatically by the maps sync, which creates the folded variant of the sort fields; the querier then prefers `*_fold_s` for the sorts and the alphabetical comparisons (lt/lte/gte/gt) when the map exists, and folds the query bounds the same way.
+Without folded maps, the plain string fields keep working, in byte order.

 ### Has media and digital objects

 The source "Item: Has media" indexes a boolean ("has_media_b") that is true when